The commutator subalgebra of the Lie algebra associated with a right-angled Coxeter group: Structure of the Lie algebra NK

 A minimal presentation of the algebra $H_*(\Omega\ZK;\k)$ is known for flag $\K$ and any field $\k$ \cite[Theorem 1.1]{vylegzhanin}: we take GPTW generators as generators, while the relations are described in terms of simplicial 1-cycles generating first homology of full subcomplexes in $\K$.
-This presentation is minimal: any presentation of $H_*(\Omega\ZK;\k)$ has at least the same number of generators, and similarly with relations. \begin{theorem} Let $\K$ be a flag complex on $[m]$, and $\k=\ZZ_2$. \begin{enumerate} \item The Lie algebra $N_\K$ is generated by the GPTW generators modulo the $\sum_{J\subset[m]}\dim_{\ZZ_2} H_1(\K_J;\ZZ_2)$ relations described in \cite[Theorem 1.1]{vylegzhanin}.
-This presentation is minimal. \item If $N_\K$ is a free Lie algebra, then $\K^1$ is a chordal graph. \item If $\K^1$ is a chordal graph, then $N_\K\cong \FL_{\ZZ_2}(\GPTW)$. \end{enumerate} \end{theorem} \begin{proof} By construction, the relations are Lie polynomials on the GPTW generators.
+This presentation is minimal: any presentation of $H_*(\Omega\ZK;\k)$ has at least the same number of generators, and similarly with relations.
+We use this result to give a presentation of $N_\K$ by generators and relations, and give a criterion of freeness. \begin{theorem} Let $\K$ be a flag complex on $[m]$, and $\k=\ZZ_2$.
+Then the Lie algebra $N_\K$ is generated by the GPTW generators modulo the $\sum_{J\subset[m]}\dim_{\ZZ_2} H_1(\K_J;\ZZ_2)$ relations described in \cite[Theorem 1.1]{vylegzhanin}.
+This presentation is minimal. \end{theorem} \begin{proof} By construction, the relations are Lie polynomials on the GPTW generators.
 Consider the Lie algebra $N$ generated by GPTW generators modulo these relations.
 By \cite[Corollaire 1.3.8]{lemaire}, the universal enveloping algebra $UN$ is presented by the same generators and relations, hence $UN\cong H_*(\Omega\ZK;\ZZ_2)\cong UN_\K$ by \cite[Theorem 1.1]{vylegzhanin} and Theorem \ref{t:U(N_K)}.